Jonathan-Adly/assistant-overmail/README.md

 ## **Updates**

+- 2/28/24: Example Nginx for self-hosting

-- 2/27/25: Response now come back in markdown
+- 2/27/24: Response now come back in markdown

 - 2/22/24: You can now respond to the Assistant email for follow up on requests